aarsonline/aarsonline.github.io/class1/leu1/README.md

 ## Clinical significance

-Recessive mutations in the human gene LARS2 encoding the mitochondrial leuRS cause the Perrault syndrome (firstly reported in Pierce et al. 2013).
+Biallelic recessive variants in the human gene LARS2 encoding the mitochondrial leuRS cause the Perrault syndrome (firstly reported in Pierce et al. 2013).